majumdersneha17/Anti-Money-Laundering-using-MySQL-Power-BI/README.md

 ---

 > Developed by: Sneha 👩‍💻 | April 2025
-> ## Note: This project uses synthetic data for demonstration purposes only.*
+> ### Note: This project uses synthetic data for demonstration purposes only.*

 ### Contributions 🤝
 This is a personal project.

+## Powe BI Project Link --> https://tinyurl.com/37yxc4cb